Anasauce/StudyMore/README.md

 # Specifications

+- [ ] Login/Sign up
+- [ ] Create a Subject
-- [ ] User can create "flashcards" and organize them into different categories.
+- [ ] User can create "flashcards" ( CRUD on all flash cards.  )
+- [ ] Organize cards into different subjects.
 - [ ] Each flash card has a "front" and "back" so user can test their knowledge.
-- [ ] CRUD on all flash cards.
+- [ ] Self report on each card.
-- [ ] User can test themselves with flashcards (possibly use CSS animations to do this) and record their progress. (see https://www.studyblue.com for example)
+- [ ] Record their progress.
+- [ ] Dashboard for users to see subjects.
+- [ ] Subject page so users can see flashcards

 # Required

-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].
+- [x] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 # Quality Rubric

-- Interface is user friendly
+- [ ] Sign/login without any issues
-- User can easily organize flashcards
+- [ ] User can see and easily organize flashcards
-- Code is well formatted without any linting errors
+- [ ] Code is well formatted without any linting errors
-- Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
+- [ ] Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
-- Functions are small and serve a single purpose
+- [ ] Functions are small and serve a single purpose
-- Code is well organized into a meaningful file structure
+- [ ] Code is well organized into a meaningful file structure